krishanthisera/TechChallengeApp/k8s-helm/tech-challenge/tech-challenge-helm.md

 metricServer:
   enabled: false
 ```
-A **NodePort** configuration can be used to access the application instead for the ingress.
+A **NodePort** configuration can be applied to access the application instead of the ingress.
 (Port range 30000-32767)

-**Sleep timers** has been used to maintain the flow of the execution.
-For example, until the seeding complete the application won't be accessable.
+**Sleep timers** have been used to maintain the flow of the execution.
+For example, the application won’t be accessible until the seeding complete.
 ```sh
 jobs:
   ...
   sleep: 160
  ```
-**Data persistency** of the Database can be achived by,
+**Data persistency** of the Database can be achieved by,
 ```sh
 db:
   ...